 Hurricane Harvey left devastation in its wake when it made landfall in the Houston area in 2017, and this mega-storm was a harsh reminder of just how fierce and powerful nature can be.
 The torrential rains and high winds left immense damage in their wake as well as significant flooding that caused immense damage to homes everywhere, as well as their important features.
-We received a lot of calls from people whose HVAC systems had suffered significant damage as a result of the flooding from these hurricanes, and this was a good learning experience for us to know what to expect should another storm ever hit again in terms of the impact to your heating and cooling systems.
+We received a lot of calls from people whose HVAC systems had suffered significant damage as a result of the flooding from these hurricanes, and this was a good learning experience for us to know what to expect should another storm ever hit again in terms of the impact to your cooling and heating systems.

 What kind of damage did most people sustain?
 As you might expect, the damage primarily centered around the outdoor cooling system in the area.
 While many homes suffered serious flood damage inside as well, outdoor flooding was the most serious offender when it came to damaging HVAC systems.
 While outdoor units are designed to withstand severe weather without issue, including heavy rains, hail, and even minor flooding, the immense water load that can be left in the wake of a hurricane can damage even the most weather-resistant components.
 It’s not uncommon for outdoor units to sustain damage or even be destroyed by hurricanes, bringing your entire HVAC system down.